 Once you are happy that you have covered everything and made your copy as concise as possible, make sure you proofread.
 The last thing you want is to put readers off with spelling and grammar mistakes, or order 1000 brochures to be printed, only to find a typo on the first page.

 Plan, write, perfect

-Breaking the copywriting process into the three stages we’ve suggested, makes it more manageable.
+Breaking the copywriting process into the three stages I’ve suggested, makes it more manageable.
 Creating copy is easier if you have a plan and writing is less daunting if you aren’t under pressure to perfect it the first time around.
 Give yourself plenty of time to plan, write and perfect your copy if you want to create something that gets results.

 If you need help with anything content or copy related, book a 90 minute consultation with me.
 I can help you generate ideas, plan a strategy or teach you some copywriting techniques.